 all site content is cached.
 The time period that you set for this option determines how often the cache is refreshed.
 Aggressive mode is recommended only for a site that contains no dynamically updated content

-The Incapsula network design enables the rapid purging of cached items, either manually or automatically, through the Incapsula GUI and API.
+The Incapsula network design supports instant cache purge and rule propagation, either manually or automatically, through the Incapsula GUI or API.

 Custom Caching Rules